Founder & Chief Learning Strategist

 - Superintendent of Schools, Summit School District (CO)

-- Chief Operating & Education Officer, TechSmart, Inc (WA)
+- Founding Chief Operating & Education Officer, TechSmart, Inc (WA)

 - Part Time Lecturer, University of Washington Tacoma, School of Education Doctoral Program (WA)